Loose Bodies in the Knee

 Following surgery, a rehabilitation program may be required to restore movement and strength to the knee.

-If you have experienced loose bodies in the knee, please contact Dr. Kelechi Okoroha, orthopedic knee specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced loose bodies in the knee, please contact Dr. Kelechi Okoroha, orthopedic knee specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.